Fellows in Translational Aging and Mobility (TRAM)

 Taylor McElroy, Ph.D.

 Dr. McElroy is serving her T32 fellowship under the mentorship of Dr. Sung Min Han.
-She is eager to explore how NMD affects mobility in the context of aging.
+She is eager to explore how neuromuscular disease affects mobility in the context of aging.

 Taylor McElroy, Ph.D.